-If you wish to visit the nursery please contact Jamie by phone or email and he will be happy to help arrange a suitable date for you to visit.
+If you wish to visit the nursery please contact Sharon or Val by phone or email and they will be happy to help arrange a suitable date for you to visit.

 If you have decided that Alban is the place you would like to start your child’s education, we recommend that you download the application form from the website and return it to us with an original copy of your child’s birth certificate.
 This will secure your child’s place with us.
 We do not require a deposit.

 Every child aged three years is eligible for 15 free hours.
 Which they will receive the term after they turn three.
-Below is a table that will explain the eligibility dates.
+The eligibility dates are as follows:

 We have limited places for two year olds who have funding already in place.

-We work under the Early Years Foundation Stage Framework, staff will observe and guide children to ensure that they meet the milestones that are set out within the framework.
-These observations will be checked and uploaded by Eve weekly.
+We work under the Early Years Foundation Stage Framework (EYFS), staff will observe and guide children to ensure that they meet the milestones that are set out within the framework.
+These observations will be checked and uploaded weekly.
 Every child will have a minimum of one observation per week.

-No we accept and celebrate the differences in all cultures and religions.
+No, we accept and enjoy celebrating the differences in all cultures and religions.

-Yes we have two snacktime sessions, one in the morning and one in the afternoon.
-We ask Parents/carers for a small donation of fruit or vegetables so that we can provide children with a much needed balanced diet of five-a-day.
+Yes, we have two snacktime sessions, one in the morning and one in the afternoon.
+We ask parents/carers for a small donation of fruit or vegetables so that we can provide children with a much needed balanced diet of five-a-day.
 We provide milk and water at snacktimes.
-Children are encouraged to cut their own fruit/veg to promote independence but with supervision.
+Children are encouraged under supervision to cut their own fruit and vegetables to promote independence.

-No, we have a 48 hours policy (your child must be sick free for 48 hours) Read more
+No, we have a 48-hour policy (your child must be sick free for 48 hours).

 We have a short stay car park at the rear of the building for dropping off and picking up children only.